philsinatra/IDM221/instructor_materials/IDM221-06-box_model.md

 }
 ```

 ^ By default, the browser applies certain margin/padding values to certain elements.
-This example uses the universal selector to set the margins and padding of all elements to 0.
+This  uses the universal selector to set the margins and padding of all elements to 0.
 After you code the reset selector, you can get the spacing you want by applying margins and padding to specific elements, which overrides the reset selector value of 0.

 ---